-Princess St. was opened up in 1863, two or three buildings having been demolished in Victoria St in 1859 to allow access.
+Princess St. was opened up in 1863.
+Buildings on plot No 22 in Victoria St belonging to George Haines were demolished in 1859 to allow access.
 It was named to honour Princess Alexandra of Denmark who had married the Prince of Wales (later Edward VII) in that year.

 The Princess Hall (top of page) was built in 1868-69 as a Market and Town Hall and also used for local government administration.
 It has also seen service as a fire station, with large folding doors being constructed in the left hand end of the frontage for vehicle access.